opentelekomcloud-docs/sandbox/api-ref/source/classic/cert.rst

 Function
 ^^^^^^^^

-This API is used to create a certificate for an HTTPS listener.
+This API is used to create a certificate for an HTTPS listener. **THIS IS MY MODIFICATION** This should not be here...

 URI
 ^^^